Nikithasai729/myproject/README.md

-# 💬 Mini Project: Community Q&A Web App
+# 💬 Mini Project: Students Q&A Web Application

 A simple single-page web app where users can post questions and answer others' queries.